brianshumate/ansible-hubot/README.md

 * xkcd.coffee
 * zombies.coffee

-If the file `vars/custom-scripts.yml` is found at runtime, the scripts will be automatically installed from that file instead of the default `vars/_custom-scripts.yml` file.
+If the file `vars/_custom-scripts.yml` is found at runtime, scripts will be automatically installed from that file instead of the default `vars/custom-scripts.yml` file.

 ## Configuration

-Modify the variables defined in the following files as necessary:
+Edit the variables defined in the following files as necessary:

 * `defaults/main.yml`
 * `vars/main.yml`

-Then, copy `templates/hubot.env.j2` to `templates/_hubot.env.j2` and update as necessary with the particular environment variables you need for your Hubot.
+Then, copy the necessary `templates/hubot_?.env.j2` to `templates/_hubot_?.env.j2` where *?* is your hubot_adapter value, and update as necessary with the particular environment variables you need for your Hubot instance.

 Copy `hosts.example` to `hosts` and edit it to update the values for your Hubot host.
 Be sure to change the following values: